Louis I, Duke of Bourbon: Early life

-Louis was born in Clermont-en-Beauvaisis, the son of Robert, Count of Clermont, and a grandson of King Louis IX of France.
-Louis' mother was Beatrix of Burgundy, heiress of Bourbon and a granddaughter of Hugh IV, Duke of Burgundy.
+Louis was born in 1279 in the County of Clermont.
+He was the son of Robert, Count of Clermont, who was himself the youngest son of King Louis IX of France.
+Louis's mother was Beatrix of Burgundy, the heiress to the Lordship of Bourbon and a granddaughter of Hugh IV, Duke of Burgundy, through her father, John of Burgundy.